viktor-dimitrov/SoftUni-HomeWorks/README.md

 # SoftUni-HomeWorks
-These are the solutions of homework in SoftUni.
+These are my homework solutions at SoftUni..